 18: "New chlorophyll could hold the key to more efficient solar panels” Min Chen has written an article in The Conversation about photosynthesis and her recent discovery of the new chlorophyll, ch f.

-24: Cosmos has reported the success of Professor Rick Shine, School of Biological Sciences, in the Plant and Animal Research category of the NSW Science and Engineering Awards.
+24: Cosmos has reported the success of Professor Rick Shine, Biological Sciences, in the Plant and Animal Research category of the NSW Science and Engineering Awards.

 26: Research by James-Herbert Read has been featured on radio show 2UE.
 Ian Connellan, Editor at Australian Geographic magazine, was interviewed on the show to discuss the research, published in PNAS, which is examining how fish manage to move in schools.

 27: “Cannibal Kingdom” Sydney Morning Herald has featured work by Professor Rick Shine, published in the journal Animal Behaviour, that shows cane toads engage in cannibalism.
 According to his research, toads will preferentially feed on conspecific eggs and young toads will even lure smaller conspecifics to be prey.

 7: A Sydney resident finds a giant cane toad in her backyard.
 Professor Rick Shine identifies it as a large female that most likely hitched a ride on a truck carrying building supplies from Queensland.

 - Radio: 2GB (Sydney), ABC 702 (Sydney), 4BC (Sydney), 2SM (Sydney)

 - "Large female toad feels at home in the birdbath" Rouse Hill Times

 - "Evil visitor carries the mark of cane" Daily Telegraph